Our Fabrics

 All of our boxes are made from 100% post-consumer materials and are recyclable, biodegradable, and compostable.

-Rethinking our footprint at the tradeshow we decided that it was time to complement our sustainability initiatives and take a new stance.
-Being a DIY, bootstrapped brand presented unique constraints *cough* No budget, but we landed on a concept with the help of our or friend and previous booth builder Mr. Julian Sandpaper.
+Rethinking our footprint at the tradeshow we decided that it was time to complement our Sustainable Manufacturing initiatives and take a new stance.
+Being a DIY, bootstrapped brand presented unique constraints cough No budget, but we landed on a concept with the help of our or friend and previous booth builder Mr. Julian Sandpaper.

 12 Panels of 4x8 plywood panels, pressed with soy based (biodegradable) glue and 10 steel fasteners would construct our 20t by 10 ft space.
 That’s it.